-- a) candidates must obtain approval from the Judge Educator/Mentor judge prior to the competition - b) a single candidate should sit-in with an appointed Judge Educator/Mentor judge for the entire competition where possible - c) the candidate is to be asked questions about riding/judging principles in the break or when time allows.
-Corrections should be given immediately by the Judge Educator/Mentor if needed - d) after the competition there should be a chance for a short discussion about the outcomes of the sit- in, emphasising the strong and weak points and giving further recommendations - e) if the candidate has indicated that the sit-in is to be assessed the Judge Educator/Mentor is to complete the EA sit-in evaluation form which will be kept by the candidate to submit to the Examining Authority prior to sitting the practical examination - f) an assessed sit-in may be substituted for one shadow judging for D, C, B or A levels only.
-If upgrading to B- or A-level then only the lower level may be dropped (e.g. PSG for B level or Inter A, B or II, for A level) - g) freestyle competitions are not permitted to be used for an assessed sit-in - h) tutoring/mentoring may take place from outside the competition arena e.g., in a quiet place in the stands.
-For an upgrading/assessed sit-in the following applies: - o must take place with a Judge Educator or approved Mentor applicable to their level - o no more than 2 candidates at a time - each candidate to propose marks for a minimum of 6 horses i.e., need at least 12 horses in the competition if there are 2 candidates - o sit-in assessment form to be completed for each candidate
+- a) candidate can undertake an assesses sit-in on Competitive, Participation, Restricted, Eventing or Interschool competitions.
+Pony club competitions can also be used provided current EA Dressage tests are used and an approved JE/Mentor is officiating - see restriction below - Only 1 Eventing, Interschool or Pony Club competition may be used as a sit-in assessment. - b) candidates must obtain approval from the Judge Educator/Mentor judge prior to the competition - c) a single candidate should sit-in with an appointed Judge Educator/Mentor judge for the entire competition where possible - d) the candidate is to be asked questions about riding/judging principles in the break or when time allows.
+Corrections should be given immediately by the Judge Educator/Mentor if needed - e) after the competition there should be a chance for a short discussion about the outcomes of the sit- in, emphasising the strong and weak points and giving further recommendations - f) if the candidate has indicated that the sit-in is to be assessed the Judge Educator/Mentor is to complete the EA sit-in evaluation form which will be kept by the candidate to submit to the Examining Authority prior to sitting the practical examination - g) an assessed sit-in may be substituted for one shadow judging for D, C, B or A levels only.
+If upgrading to B- or A-level then only the lower level may be dropped (e.g. PSG for B level or Inter A, B or II, for A level) - h) freestyle competitions are not permitted to be used for an assessed sit-in - i) tutoring/mentoring may take place from outside the competition arena e.g., in a quiet place in the stands.
+For an upgrading/assessed sit-in the following applies: - must take place with a Judge Educator or approved Mentor applicable to their level - o no more than 2 candidates at a time - each candidate to propose marks for a minimum of 6 horses i.e., need at least 12 horses in the competition if there are 2 candidates - o sit-in assessment form to be completed for each candidate